maptimeBoulder/projects/README.md

 # projects
 Page for keeping project progress and ideas
+We have project night once a month (every other meetup, which are bi-weekly)

 Some ideas for future meetups:
 D3 using geoJSON with leaflet plugin or 3d views